 If the condition is met in this example, Excel returns TRUE.
 If the condition is not met, Excel returns FALSE.
 We can use either of the formulas:

-Few things to remember about the TRUE Function
+A few things to remember about the Function

-- The TRUE function is provided for compatibility with other spreadsheet applications; it may not be needed in standard situations.
+The function is provided for compatibility with other spreadsheet applications; it may not be needed in standard situations.

 If we want to enter TRUE, or if we want to provide TRUE as a result in a formula, we can just enter the word TRUE directly into a cell or formula and Excel will interpret it as the logical value TRUE.
 For example: